mavryk-network/LIGO/gitlab-pages/docs/advanced/timestamps-addresses.md

 ## Keys

-The `key` type in LIGO is used for Tezos public keys.
+The `key` type in LIGO is used for Mavryk public keys.
 Do not confuse them with map keys.
 Keys are made by casting strings.
 Beware of failure if the key is invalid.